hplp/2025-fpga-design-projects-a-maze-ing-marvin/Phase_II.md

 - 🔍 Initially found a public domain maze game
 - ⚠️ Discovered that **`pygame`** doesn't work in Jupyter Notebooks
 - 🛠️ Built a custom maze-style game using graphing tools to simulate maze logic and visuals
+> Check out `IMPLEMENTATION.md` for the full story and photos, and 'GameAttempt2.ipynb' for the code!
 ---

 ## Integration Progress